Columbia Records: Dick Asher vs "The Network"

 CBS Records had a popular roster of musicians.
 It distributed Philadelphia International Records, Blue Sky Records, the Isley Brothers' T-Neck Records and Monument Records (from 1971 to 1976).
 But the music industry was in financial decline.
 Total sales fell by 11%, the biggest drop since World War II.
 In 1979, CBS had a pre-tax income of $51 million and sales of over $1 billion.
 The label laid off hundreds of employees.

 To deal with the crisis, CEO John Backe promoted Dick Asher from Vice President of Business Affairs to Deputy President.
 Charged with cutting costs and restoring profits, Asher was reportedly reluctant to take on the role.
 He was worried that Yetnikoff would resent his promotion.
 But Backe had confidence in Asher's experience.
 In 1972, Asher had turned the British division of CBS from loss to profit.
 Backe considered him to be honest and trustworthy, and he appealed to Asher's loyalty to the company.
 Employees at CBS thought Asher was a bore and an interloper.
 He cut back on expenses and on perks like limousines and restaurants.
 His relationship with Yetnikoff deteriorated.

 Asher became increasingly concerned about the huge and rapidly growing cost of hiring independent agents, who were paid to promote new singles to radio station program directors.
 "Indies" had been used by record labels for many years to promote new releases, but as he methodically delved into CBS Records' expenses, Asher was dismayed to discover that hiring these independent promoters was now costing CBS alone as much as $10 million per year.
-When Asher took over CBS' UK division in 1972, a freelance promoter might only charge $100 per week, but by 1979 the top American independent promoters had organized themselves into a loose collective known as "The Network", and their fees were now running into the tens millions of dollars per year, Music historian Frederic Dannen estimates that by 1980 the major labels were paying anywhere from to $100,000 to $300,000 per song to the "Network" promoters, and that it was costing the industry as whole as much as $80 million annually.
+When Asher took over CBS UK division in 1972, a freelance promoter might only charge $100 per week, but by 1979 the top American independent promoters had organized themselves into a loose collective known as "The Network", and their fees were now running into the tens millions of dollars per year, Music historian Fredric Dannen estimates that by 1980 the major labels were paying anywhere from to $100,000 to $300,000 per song to the "Network" promoters, and that it was costing the industry as whole as much as $80 million annually.